wp-plugins/suggest-review/readme.txt

 1. Example of a post that has been flagged for review.
 Also shows the 'last updated' option.
 2. If content hasn't been marked for review, the user sees this button.
+3. When the button is clicked, it changes to a text box with submit and cancel buttons.
-3. When editing a post, if it has been suggested for review, this meta box will appear.
+4. When editing a post, if it has been suggested for review, this meta box will appear.
 The checkbox is automatically checked; the assumption is that you are editing the content to resolve a review suggestion.
+Also note the radio button that allows you to exclude a post while you are editing, rather than entering them directly into the admin options.
-4. Options page.
+5. Options page.

 == Changelog ==

+= 1.2.1 =
+* Added checkbox to set a page or post to be excluded while editing that page or post.
+This allows non-admin users to exclude things without asking an admin to do it.

 = 1.2.0 =
 * When submitting comments, the review flag was always set and comments would be lost.
 This is now fixed.